0xy4hy4/0xy4hy4.github.io/_posts/2017-10-01-VLSM-Calculator.md

 after that put the names from who have largest value to smallest (Site1R3,Site1R1,Site1R2,Site1R0)

-Put the names of the older ones at least : Site1R3,Site1R1,Site1R2,Site1R0 mn ba3d kaygoul lina ila bghiina n7atto had l calculation f un fichier
+Put the names of the older ones at least : Site1R3,Site1R1,Site1R2,Site1R0 .

 Appear in a file?
 Yes (Y) or No (n) :